Antigonus II Gonatas: Antigonus against Pyrrhus

-Alcyoneus, one of Antigonus's sons, heard that Pyrrhus had been killed.
+Halcyoneus, one of Antigonus's sons, heard that Pyrrhus had been killed.
 Taking the head, which had been cut off by Zopyrus, he rode to where his father was and threw it at his feet.
 Far from being delighted, Antigonus was angry with his son and struck him, calling him a barbarian and drove him away.
 He then covered his face with his cloak and burst into tears.
 The fate of Pyrrhus reminded him all too clearly of the tragic fates of his own grandfather and his father who had suffered similar swings of fortune.
 He then had Pyrrhus's body cremated with great ceremony.

 After the death of Pyrrhus, his whole army and camp surrendered to Antigonus, greatly increasing his power.
-Later, Alcyoneus discovered Helenus, Pyrrhus's son, disguised in threadbare clothes.
+Later, Halcyoneus discovered Helenus, Pyrrhus's son, disguised in threadbare clothes.
 He treated him kindly and brought him to his father who was more pleased with his behaviour.
 "This is better than what you did before, my son," he said, "but why leave him in these clothes which are a disgrace to us now that we know ourselves the victors?"
 Greeting him courteously, Antigonus treated Helenus as an honoured guest and sent him back to Epirus.

 This was not the end of Antigonus' problems with Epirus: shortly after Alexander II, the son of Pyrrhus and his successor as king of Epirus, repeated his father's adventure by conquering Macedonia.
 However, only a few years later, Alexander was not only expelled from Macedonia by Antigonus' son Demetrius, but he also lost Epirus and had to go into exile in Acarnania.
 His exile didn't last long, as the Macedonians had to abandon Epirus eventually under pressure from Alexander's allies, the Acarnanians and the Aetolians.
 Alexander seems to have died about 242 BC, leaving his country under the regency of his wife Olympias who proved anxious to have good relations with Epirus' powerful neighbour, as was sanctioned by the marriage between the regent's daughter Phthia and Antigonus' son and heir Demetrius.